-auburn /`ō.bərn/…adjective: A reddish, brown color.[ultimately fr.
+auburn /`ō.bərn/…adjective: Having a reddish, brown color.[ultimately fr.
 Latin]

 deflagrable /də`flā.grə.bəl/…adjective: Burning, often with sudden and snapping sparks or flames.[fr.
 Latin]